TopHubCat/ParticleQuest/README.md

 ParticleQuest
 ============

-ParticleQuest is a HTML5/JavaScript multiplayer game experiment.
+ParticleQuest is a HTML5/JavaScript multiplayer game experiment for making Particle Physics fun.

 Documentation